What is Interview Bias and How to Avoid It | Thomas.co

 Affinity bias is one of the most common types of interview bias.
 This is where there is an affinity between the interviewer and the candidate, therefore the candidate is viewed in a better light than they should be.
 Traditionally this could be from something on the C.V. such as the university they went to was the same, or they had the same manager but many years apart.

-Things like red flags are quickly dismissed from the rest of the interview, and the positive characteristics of the candidate are emphasised even further.
+Things like red flags are quickly dismissed from the rest of the interview, and the positive characteristics of the candidate are emphasized even further.

 With something like affinity bias, it is better to use blind C.V’s which limit the amount of personal information one can gather and equally, not to ask personal questions, in, before or after the interview.